 Also known as tricolour or tortie and white the calico isn’t a breed rather a coat colour.
-Calico cats have a white base coat with patches of red and black.
+Calico cats have a white base coat with patches of red and black or red and tabby.

-Cats come in four base (solid) colours, black, red, chocolate and cinnamon.
 Why not white?
-Because a cat with a coloured and white coat has a gene which switches off the colour in some parts.
-The gene responsible for this is the piebald or spotting gene (abbreviated to S), which is dominant.
-So a white cat is genetically a coloured cat, but the S gene has switched off the colour in certain areas.
+Because a cat with a coloured and white coat has a gene which switches off colour in some parts.
+The gene responsible for this is the piebald or spotting gene (abbreviated to S), which is dominant, so a white cat is genetically a coloured cat, but the S gene has switched off colour in certain areas.

 To understand why calicos are so rare in male cats we need a little understanding of genetics.

-Interestingly, the faulty gene for hemophilia is also sex-linked and found on the X chromosome.
-So because females have two chromosomes, the ‘good’ one prevents her from developing the condition, however as the male only has one X chromosome, he will develop hemophilia.
+Interestingly, the faulty gene for hemophilia, a blood clotting disorder, is also sex-linked and found on the X chromosome.
+Because females have two chromosomes, the good one prevents her from developing the condition, however as the male only has one X chromosome, he will develop hemophilia.
 This is the same for colour blindness in human males too.

-The male only needs one copy of the O gene to be a red cat, however, the female needs two copies of the O gene to be ginger.
-Which is why female ginger cats are seen less often than males.
+The male only needs one copy of the O gene to be a red cat; however, the female needs two copies of the O gene to be red, which is why female ginger cats are seen less often than males.

 For the female inheriting the red and black genes from both parents, the following may occur: